globaltravelreport/global-travel-report/content/articles/uk-travel-woes-what-aussies-need-to-know.md

 imageLink: 'https://unsplash.com'
 slug: uk-travel-woes-what-aussies-need-to-know
 metaTitle: '''UK Travel Woes: What Aussies Need to Know'''
-metaDescription: >-
-  In a startling move that has raised eyebrows across continents, allegations have surfaced accusing the government of hampering the UK's tourism indust...
+metaDescription: "  In a startling move that has raised eyebrows across continents, allegations have surfaced accusing the government of hampering the UK's tourism indust..."
 keywords: ''
 originalTitle: 'UK Travel Woes: What Aussies Need to Know'
 photographer: